Learn how easy it is to use the new Kreg 300 Series jig.

 And now you are a pro at using the Kreg 300 series pocket hole jig!
 You can whip up your next DIY project in no time.

-I made this entire plant stand in just an hour with scraps and the 320 Pocket hole jig.
-Stay tuned, the plans for this project will be coming soon (subscribe so you never miss out on new projects).
+I made this entire plant stand in just an hour with scraps and the 320 Pocket hole jig (make sure to subscribe so you never miss out on awesome projects).

 And here are some projects you can make with your new pocket hole skills!